Relocation Planning Request for Proposal/Tender

 - Conduct a metrics-based assessment of all responses to determine the best potential relocation planning partners to move forward in the consideration process

-Culling a database of more than 1100 questions, the Toolkit quickly defines the right questions to ask to assess the exact capabilities buyers need from their supplier.
+Culling a database of hundreds of questions, the Toolkit quickly defines the right questions to ask to assess the exact capabilities buyers need from their supplier.
 The Toolkit allows buyers to quickly create a laser-focused RFP/tender that is aligned with their company’s unique mobility needs.

 Additional functionality also helps buying teams review and compare candidates’ responses in a manner that better assures unbiased decision making.
 After scoring candidate responses, buyers can determine the results in as little as 30 seconds.

 Test Drive the Toolkit

 Ready to help your organization implement an easier RFP/tender process?
 We are happy to offer a complimentary toolkit demo to you.
 Please fill out the form and one of our relocation planning advisors will be in contact shortly.

 RFP/Tender Toolkit Demo

 Please fill out the form to request a complimentary demo of the RFP/tender toolkit.

 Finding the right mobility provider for your business depends on truly understanding a bidder’s capabilities, experience, and capacity—and whether its culture will align with your own.
 View the infographic to follow these seven simple steps for creating a targeted, effective RFP/tender.